petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 Users are charged based on the resources deployed in the standby pool.
 For example, virtual machines in a running state incur compute, networking, and storage costs.
 Virtual machines in a deallocated state doesn't incur any compute costs, but any persistent disks or networking configurations continue incur cost.
 Thus, a pool of running virtual machines will incur more cost than a pool of deallocated virtual machines.
 For more information on virtual machine billing, see [states and billing status of Azure Virtual Machines](../virtual-machines/states-billing.md).

 ## Unsupported configurations
-- Creating or attaching a standby pool to a Virtual Machine Scale Set using Azure Spot instances.
 - Creating or attaching a standby pool to a Virtual Machine Scale Set with Azure autoscale enabled.
 - Creating or attaching a standby pool to a Virtual Machine Scale Set with a fault domain greater than 1.
 - Creating or attaching a standby pool to a Virtual Machine Scale Set in a different region.